-Inspector Klinkner in his letter and Roger Lane in our discussion both reference Setion 10.04(1)(a) of the code regarding a single primary building.
+Inspector Klinkner in his letter and Roger Lane in our discussion both reference Section 10.04(1)(a) of the code regarding a single primary building.
 While this section does desire only a single "principal building", it also provide an exception for secondary residences on A-1 zoned properties, and that exception is for the very reason the zoning permit was originally issued in 1985 and the very reason we desire this parcel.
-Even today, secondary farm residences are allowed, but only by conditional use permit for parent/child and farm help.
-At the time the permit was granted for this property, no such conditional use permitting was required.
-This home was property fully and permitted based on the requirements of that day.
+Even today, secondary farm residences can be constructed, but only under a conditional use permit for parent/child and farm help, and now only with a sunset clause.
+At the time the permit was granted for this property, no such conditional use permitting was required and no sunset existed.
+This home was properly and fully permitted based on the requirements of that day.

 Looking specifically at the current code for A-1 Exclusive district, section 10.123(2)(b) discusses agricultural accessory uses related to residential occupancy in paragraphs 1. and 2.
 Both the original farmhouse (pre-zoning as Inspector Klinkner also observed), and the cabin were recognized as permitted residences as of 1986.
-Dane County and the Town of Montrose both recognized and accepted two separate addresses for the two permitted homes, and actually taxed for a third residence that was not permitted.
+Dane County and the Town of Montrose both recognized and accepted two separate addresses for the two permitted homes, and taxed for a third residence that was not permitted.
 Section 10.123(2)(b)2. allows legally existing residences (pre-2012 construction) to continue and to be rented when no longer used for agricultural purposes.
 This has been the case with the cabin on this parcel up until the current owner ceased to rent the cabin when they decided to list the property for sale.